Libbum/AxiomaticSemantics/content/making-odyssey.md

 The algorithms in [elm-partition](https://package.elm-lang.org/packages/Libbum/elm-partition/latest/Partition) must choose speed over accuracy or *vice versa*.
 After testing a number of algorithms I found that I could get away with using what's known as a **greedy** method, with is considered the least accurate practical partitioner (by that I mean your could randomly partition and it'd certainly be faster, but perhaps no where near accurate).
-This is great since it only traverses the galleries' contents once before giving us a solution, thus allowing us to display the gallery super fast & giving is no detectable slowdown on low powered devices like smartphones.
+This is great since it only traverses the galleries' contents once before giving us a solution, thus allowing us to display the gallery super fast & giving us no detectable slowdown on low powered devices like smartphones.

 Here's how we get the gallery layout (stripped down a bit, so take a look on [Github](https://github.com/Libbum/Odyssey/blob/master/src/Main.elm) if you want the unabridged version):